tayyab-ilyas/cybersecurity-blog-posts/README.md

 </div>
 <br />

-This [TODO.md](./TODO.md "Cybersecurity Blog Articles - ProfCyberNaught - Backup Status") file contains a full list of all articles written by ProfCyberNaught **(no contributors listed have written these articles)**, but also displays the current status of each article.
+This [TODO.md](./TODO.md "Cybersecurity Blog Articles - ProfCyberNaught - Backup Status") file contains a full list of all articles written by ProfCyberNaught **(no additional contributors listed have written these articles)**, but also displays the current status of each article.

 A tick :heavy_check_mark: represents the article has already been copied over to this back repository.